OmPatel-Student/UART-Transceiver-Verilog/README.md

-# UART Transceiver in Verilog
+# UART Transceiver (Verilog HDL)

-A synthesizable Universal Asynchronous Receiver Transmitter (UART) designed in **Verilog HDL** and implemented using **Xilinx Vivado**.
-The project includes independent transmitter and receiver modules, a baud rate generator, and a top-level UART transceiver integrating all components.
+A UART (Universal Asynchronous Receiver Transmitter) Transceiver designed in **Verilog HDL** and implemented using **Xilinx Vivado**.
+This project includes separate transmitter and receiver modules, a baud rate generator, and a top module integrating all components.

+One of the key features of this implementation is the **16× oversampling receiver**, where the receiver samples incoming serial data at **16 times the baud rate** for improved timing accuracy and reliable data reception.

 ---

 ## Features

+- UART Transmitter (8-bit data)
-- 8-bit UART Communication
+- UART Receiver (8-bit data)
-- Separate Transmitter (TX) and Receiver (RX)
+- 16× Oversampling Receiver
-- Configurable Baud Rate Generator
+- Baud Rate Generator
-- Modular and synthesizable Verilog design
-- Top-level UART integration
+- Top Module Integration
+- Loopback Testbench Verification
-- Functional simulation and RTL verification in Vivado
+- RTL Schematics
+- Simulation Waveforms

 ---

 ## Project Structure

 ```
-UART_Transceiver/
+UART-Transceiver/
 │
 ├── UART_Top/
 │   ├── Design Files